Royal African Company: Company of Royal Adventurers Trading into Africa

+In 1663, a new charter was obtained, which also explicitly mentioned the trade in enslaved Africans.

+In January 1663, the Duke of York promised the Barbados Council and Assembly an annual delivery of 3,000 Africans at 17 pounds a head to Barbados and other Caribbean islands per their petition to his brother, King Charles II.

+From an early ledger kept by the Barbados factors it appears that from 11 August 1663 to 17 March 1664, the peak time of the year for transportation, 3,075 slaves were presented to the company's factors.
+These were analysed as follows: 1,051 men, 1,018 women, 136 boys and 56 girls.
+These people were sold in return partly for sugar and partly for money.
+It appears that the average price for these slaves was a little over sixteen pounds per head.

-In 1663, a new charter was obtained which also mentioned the trade in slaves.
-This was the third English African Company, but it made a fresh start in the slave trade and there was only one factory of importance for it to take over from the East India Company, which had leased it as a calling-place on the sea-route round the Cape.
+This was the third English African Company, but it made a fresh start in the trade in enslaved Africans; there was only one factory of importance for it to take over from the East India Company, which had leased it as a calling-place on the sea-route round the Cape.
 This was Cormantin, a few miles east of the Dutch station of Cape Coast Castle, now in Ghana.
-The 1663 charter prohibits others to trade in "redwood, elephants' teeth, negroes, slaves, hides, wax, guinea grains, or other commodities of those countries".
+The 1663 charter prohibited others to trade in "redwood, elephants' teeth (tusks), negroes, slaves, hides, wax, guinea grains, or other commodities of those countries".